ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 ## Section A. Introduction

-The control of war trade involves functions and activities requir- ing cooperation between the Departments of State, Commerce, and Agriculture, the War Resources Administration, and the United States Maritime Commission, and may affect materially the strategic plans of the War and Navy Departments.
-The exercise of wartime control over imports and exports will therefore require the estab- lishment of an independent organization.
+The control of war trade involves functions and activities requiring cooperation between the Departments of State, Commerce, and Agriculture, the War Resources Administration, and the United States Maritime Commission, and may affect materially the strategic plans of the War and Navy Departments.
+The exercise of wartime control over imports and exports will therefore require the establishment of an independent organization.

 ## Section B. Authority